appbaseio/Docs/content/docs/data/Import.md

 ![](https://cdn-images-1.medium.com/max/2400/1*CpUXOCaeIZYSqzCTJEtVGg.png)

-You can import data into appbase.io using any of the following methods:

--   Import via the dashboard GUI,
--   Import via ABC CLI,
--   Use the Zapier integration to import from over 1,500+ supported apps such as Typeform, Google Sheets, Mailchimp.

-In this doc, we will walk through the process of importing using this Zapier integration using Google Sheets as an example input source.
+In this section, we will walk through the process of importing using this Zapier integration using Google Sheets as an example input source.

 Zapier allows connecting apps you use everyday to automate your work and be more productive.
 You can read more about Zapier over [here](https://zapier.com).

 > Right now, the appbase.io app is not publicly available on Zapier.
 You can use it via this invite link: https://zapier.com/developer/public-invite/33102/02001b9598c3849a50cf1c94ff0cf572/

+> You can read about importing data from TypeForm into appbase.io using Zapier over [here](https://medium.appbase.io/integrating-typeform-and-appbase-io-using-zapier-with-zero-lines-of-code-3d03c0e5ccd0).

 ### Creating A Zap